nillo/cdp-poc/README.md

 **STABILITY POOL**
 The Stability Pool holds users’ kUSD deposits and automatically absorbs the debt of undercollateralized CDP vaults during liquidations, exchanging pooled kUSD for KDA collateral.
 Depositors earn KDA yield proportional to their share of the pool each time a liquidation occurs, aligning incentives to keep the system solvent.

 **Important:**

 > Its important to know that, users don’t earn yield simply by opening a CDP.
-Any fees the CDP collects stay in the protocol’s fee pool or go back to borrowers as refunds—so to actually earn KDA you must deposit your kUSD into the Stability Pool.
-There, whenever under-collateralized loans are liquidated, the pool uses its kUSD to cover the debt and in return distributes the incoming KDA collateral proportionally to all depositors, giving you real, on-chain yield.
+Any fees the CDP collects stay in the protocol’s fee pool or go back to borrowers as refunds, so to actually earn KDA you must deposit your kUSD into the Stability Pool.
+There, whenever under collateralized loans are liquidated, the pool uses its kUSD to cover the debt and in return distributes the incoming KDA collateral proportionally to all depositors, giving you real, on-chain yield.

 # Files: